iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 > I don't own this device and did not test it myself.

 #### Features
-* Button Push event: all 4 buttons
+* **Button Events**: Supports "Push" events for all 4 buttons.
-* Battery report: %
+* **Battery Report**: Provides a percentage-based report on the current battery level.
-* Health status: online / offline
+* **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".

 #### Known Issues
 * Device drops off the Zigbee mesh (unknown reason)